 \section{Observations and data reduction}

-In the context of the C-MetaLL survey, the observations have been collected using three different instruments:
+In the context of the C-MetaLL survey, the observations were collected using three different instruments:

-\begin{itemize} \item A sample of 23 stars (29 spectra in total) has been observed at the European Southern Observatory (ESO) during period P112 (2023-2024) under proposal 112.25NA.
-We used the Ultraviolet and Visual Echelle Spectrograph \citep[UVES,][]{UVES_Dekker2000}\footnote{\url{https://www.eso.org/sci/facilities/paranal/instruments/uves.html}}, attached at Unit Telescope 2 (UT2) of Very Large Telescope (VLT), placed at Paranal (Chile).
+\begin{itemize} \item A sample of 23 stars (29 spectra in total) were observed at the European Southern Observatory (ESO) during period P112 (2023-2024) under proposal 112.25NA.
+We used the Ultraviolet and Visual Echelle Spectrograph \citep[UVES,][]{UVES_Dekker2000}\footnote{\url{https://www.eso.org/sci/facilities/paranal/instruments/uves.html}}, attached to Unit Telescope 2 (UT2) of the Very Large Telescope (VLT), placed at Paranal (Chile).
 The red arm was used, equipped with the grism CD\#3, covering the wavelength interval 4760--6840 {\AA}, and with the central wavelength at 5800 {\AA}.
 The 1 arcsec slit, which provides a dispersion of R$\sim$47,000 (sampling 2~px), was selected for all the targets.
 The number of epochs obtained with this instrument is typically 1-2.

-\item A sample of 15 stars (for a total of 44 spectra) has been observed with the The High Accuracy Radial velocity Planet Searcher for the Northern hemisphere \citep[HARPS-N,][]{HARPS_Mayor2003,HARPS_Cosentino2012} \footnote{https://www.tng.iac.es/instruments/harps/}), at the 3.5m Telescopio Nazionale Galileo (TNG), during period 47 (proposal A47TAC\_18, July-August 2024).
+\item A sample of 15 stars (for a total of 44 spectra) was observed with the High Accuracy Radial velocity Planet Searcher for the Northern hemisphere \citep[HARPS-N,][]{HARPS_Mayor2003,HARPS_Cosentino2012} \footnote{https://www.tng.iac.es/instruments/harps/}), at the 3.5m Telescopio Nazionale Galileo (TNG), during period 47 (proposal A47TAC\_18, July-August 2024).
 HARPS-N features an echelle spectrograph covering the wavelength range between 3830 and 6930 {\AA}, with a spectral resolution of R=115,000 (sampling 3.3~px).
-3 or more epochs were obtained with HARPS-N for each object.
+Three or more epochs were obtained with HARPS-N for each object.

-\item A sample of 22 stars (for a total of 63 spectra) was observed with The Potsdam Echelle Polarimetric and Spectroscopic Instrument \citep[PEPSI,][]{Strassmeier2015}, the fibre-feed high-resolution optical echelle spectrograph for the Large Binocular Telescope (LBT).
-The observations have been carried out in two periods (proposals IT-2019B-014 and IT-2021\_2022\_24) in 2019-2020 and 2021-2022.
+\item A sample of 22 stars (for a total of 63 spectra) was observed with the Potsdam Echelle Polarimetric and Spectroscopic Instrument \citep[PEPSI,][]{Strassmeier2015}, the fibre-feed high-resolution optical echelle spectrograph for the Large Binocular Telescope (LBT).
+The observations were carried out in two periods (proposals IT-2019B-014 and IT-2021\_2022\_24) in 2019-2020 and 2021-2022.
 The wavelength coverage is between 4750 and 7430 {\AA}, with a spectral resolution of R=50000.
-Up to 4 epochs were obtained for each star with this instrument.
+Up to four epochs were obtained for each star with this instrument.

 \end{itemize}